Sirens and Sailors

 Sirens and Sailors is an American metalcore band from Rochester, New York, that formed in 2005.
-They released two EPs and two albums; their latest release was a single entitled "I'm Not Sorry", which was released on August 2019.
+They released two EPs and three albums; their latest release was a single entitled "I'm Not Sorry", which was released in August 2019.
 The band was formerly represented by Tragic Hero Records during 2012 as reported by Alternative Press.
 Sirens and Sailors have shared the stage with numerous national acts including Hundredth, Stray from the Path, My Ticket Home, Escape the Fate, and Ice Nine Kills.
 Sirens and Sailors was previously managed by Cory Hajde of The Artery Foundation.
 The band was previously signed to Artery Recordings and Razor & Tie, but has been dropped from any label support.
-Sirens and Sailors is often depicted as Sirens & Sailors, S&S, or alternatively, SandS.

 History

 Formation and name origin (2005–2006)

 Sirens and Sailors was formed in Rochester, New York in 2005.
 In part, the band was born out of the Rochester band Renouf.
 In the beginning Sirens and Sailors originally consisted of Josh Deni (the former drummer & recording production artist of the band Renouf) & Kevin Mahle (the former guitarist of the band 8PointBlank).
 Drummer Josh Deni first began one on one writing sessions with guitarist Kevin Mahle in early 2005 while he was bored waiting for one of Renouf's guitarist's, Jon Reed, to get back from a tour serving the band Psyopus as their roadie.
 Todd Golder (a former guitarist of the band Five Mile Line) joined in the song writing sessions about a month later.
 The three musicians all went to Churchville-Chili High School together and had played many shows with each other in the past.
 The trio (first internally dubbed as the "Todd, Josh, & Kevy Proj") were just having fun writing and recording music as a side project at the time.
 The music they were writing was different from their current projects and over time they all became close friends which brought the song writing sessions to a whole new level.
 They developed the core chemistry of what would someday be known as Sirens & Sailors.
 Around three months later, Kyle Bihrle (formally a guitarist and backup vocalist for the band Renouf) eventually got bored too and began to sit in on the writing sessions and just started writing lyrics in a notebook one day.
 Jon Turner (formally the bassist for the band Renouf) was asked if he'd be interested in coming on board about 6 months later—when the group of musicians finally decided to give up on their former music endeavors and turn this side project into a serious band looking to book shows to observe how their music would be perceived by the local scene.